pudly/schmopera-hugo/content/articles/the-number-one-financial-thing-i-wish-everyone-would-know.md

 ---
-title: The number one financial thing I wish everyone would know
+title: "The number one financial thing I wish everyone would know"
 ---

 I love personal finance.